Friday, August 22, 2025

 She looked well-cared for and sure of herself.
 It was Ann Richards.

 We chatted for a second.
-It had been twenty years, more, since we’d last seen each other, in the Travis County Courthouse when she was still Precinct 1 County Commissioner, whose district was West Austin, back in the day.
+It had been twenty years, more, since we’d last seen each other, in the Travis County Courthouse when she was still Precinct 1 Commissioner, whose district was West Austin back in the day.
 We talked on the telephone once when she was State Treasurer too but that conversation was a long time ago in an Austin that no longer exists.

-It's amazing that people who never knew her talk about what a saint Ann Richards was.
+It's amazing that people who never knew her, talk about what a saint Ann Richards was.
 If she was a saint, the Texas Governor’s Mansion was the wrong place for her to be.
 Who a leader nurtures—who a leader praises—is important and she did a good job of that, encouraging women to join the process, and all, being a mentor you would call her, a role model.
-But just as important as whose career you start is whose career you end.
+But just as important as whose political career you start is whose career you end.
 By that measure she failed.
 We shook hands and she went her way.
-She was living around the corner in some condos.
-Whose other principal resident was one of President Johnson's daughters, Lynda Bird or Luci Bird, whichever one lives here in town.

 Watching Governor Richards walk away, no security, no assistant, nothing except the purchases in her hand.
 In this town that's what it sometimes came down to, yes, even “in the Old Austin.”
 No matter how important you were.
 One day you ended up carrying your own groceries out of Whole Foods.
 It could be a lonely walk through the parking lot.